nds-org/developer-tutorial/README.md

 * A [Docker](https://docs.docker.com/linux/) Image
 * A [JSON spec](https://opensource.ncsa.illinois.edu/confluence/display/NDS/NDS+Labs+Service+Specification) describing the Image

-### Docker Image
+### Docker Images

 The first thing you will need is a Docker image.
 You can find plenty of images on [Docker Hub](hub.docker.com), including all images used in NDS Labs.

-#### New to Docker?
+New to Docker?
 Start learning Docker with our [Docker 101](https://github.com/nds-org/developer-tutorial/blob/master/docker-101/README.md) tutorial.

 ### NDS Labs Spec
 A [service spec](https://github.com/nds-org/ndslabs-specs) is our way of telling NDS Labs what an image needs in order to run.